mostafaadawy/laravel-stripe-payment/Project-Readmi.md

 - if we are in production we can link our hook [here](https://dashboard.stripe.com/test/webhooks/create)
 - but as we are in localHosting we will do as explained [here](https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local)
 - according to this documentation we have to install cli
-# Note Stripe credential in private repo
+# Note Stripe credential in private repo StartingUp